pulumi/terraform-provider-aws/website/docs/r/opsworks_instance.html.markdown

 identified by the `virtual_name` in the format `"ephemeral{0..N}"`.

 ~> **NOTE:** Currently, changes to `*_block_device` configuration of _existing_
-resources cannot be automatically detected by Terraform.
+resources cannot be automatically detected by this provider.
 After making updates to block device configuration, resource recreation can be manually triggered by using the [`taint` command](/docs/commands/taint.html).